 2. A candidate for the degree must be enrolled as a part-time student/staff candidate at the University prior to examination for the Degree.
 The time limit for submission of the works for examination is 12 months from the date of registration.

-3. A person shall not be eligible to proceed to the Degree of PhD (by Published Works) under these regulations if he or she has been previously approved for a PhD or other related Doctoral Degree of the University.
+3. A person shall not be eligible to proceed to the Degree of PhD (by Published Works) under these regulations if they have been previously approved for a PhD or other related Doctoral Degree of the University.

 4. A candidate who has been examined for a Doctoral Degree but who has not been approved for such a degree may not become a candidate for the Degree of PhD under these Regulations.

-5. A prospective candidate for the Degree of PhD (by Published Works) shall identify the most appropriate Department of the University for registration and shall submit an application to the PG Admissions Office stating the subject with which his or her contribution to scholarship appears to be most nearly connected and specifying the published work or works on which his or her claim to the degree is based.
+5. A prospective candidate for the Degree of PhD (by Published Works) shall identify the most appropriate Department of the University for registration and shall submit an application to the PG Admissions Office stating the subject with which their contribution to scholarship appears to be most nearly connected and specifying the published work or works on which their claim to the degree is based.
 In assessing the application, the Department shall draw upon staff with relevant subject expertise, including the candidate’s prospective advisor, to consider whether the works submitted in order to decide whether or not there is a prima facie case to support the referral of the works for examination, prior to admission.

 6. A candidate, in submitting an application, shall be required to

-(a) declare that the submission as a whole is not substantially the same as any that he or she has previously made or is currently making, whether in published or unpublished form, for a degree, diploma, or similar qualification at any university or similar institution,
+(a) declare that the submission as a whole is not substantially the same as any that they have previously made or is currently making, whether in published or unpublished form, for a degree, diploma, or similar qualification at any university or similar institution,

 (b) state what parts (if any) of the work or works submitted have previously been submitted for another qualification,

 (c) declare that, until the outcome of the current application to the University is known, the work or works submitted will not be submitted for any such qualification at another university of similar institution,